mcfedr/queue-manager-bundle/README.md

 ## Usage

-Each manager will be a service you can access with the name `"mcfedr_queue.$name"`.
+Each manager will be a service you can access with the name `"mcfedr_queue_manager.$name"`.
 It implements the `QueueManager` interface, where you can call just 2 simple methods.